RP 208 #2.3 JESUS' FIRST APPEARANCES TO HIS DISCIPLES AFTER HE WAS RAISED UP

 Considering all this evidence, the conclusion is that Jesus did not die on a Friday, nor did he rise on a Sunday.
 Although his first appearance to his disciples was on a Sunday, he had already been raised up the afternoon before.
 The phrase "the first day of the week" in the New Testament, in almost every bible, is a paraphrase of the Greek which refers to the day after the weekly Sabbath day.
 There is therefore, no case anywhere in scripture for substituting Sunday for the Sabbath day on the basis of Jesus' resurrection, or for forsaking the Sabbath commandment.

-See a Diagrammatic representation of Jesus Death, Burial, Resurrection, and first appearances.
+See a Diagrammatic representation of Jesus' Death, Burial, Resurrection, and first appearances.

-death, burial, and resurrection bible quiz Green tick
+Death, Burial, and Resurrection bible quiz Green tick

 If you have benefited from reading this study, then please tell your friends about this website.

-If you have a web-site of your own, consider linking to Logos Apostolic web-site.
+If you have a website of your own then please link to Logos Apostolic website.

-Arrow pointing left Previous Page Full Sabbath Index This Study Index Go to the Top Bible Study Index Next Page Arrow pointing right
+Arrow pointing left Three Days and Nights || Full Sabbath Index || Top || Bible Studies Index || Home Page || Spiritually Fulfil Sabbath Arrow pointing right